- > Why is Apple slowing down iPhones?

 - > How long will iPhone battery replacement take?

 - > Will Apple loan a phone during the repair?

 At the end of 2017 Apple admitted that it was deliberately slowing down iPhones to save battery life.
 Following an outcry over this revelation, the company offered to replace batteries for a reduced fee and to give users the option to turn off the 'feature' as part of the iOS 11.3 update - read about that update to iOS 11 here).

 However, some iPhone 6s models are actually covered by a 2016 program that Apple started in response to an issue with shutdowns - and can have their battery replaced for free.
 Find out if you can get the battery in your iPhone replaced for free here.

 Read on to find out why Apple was reducing the efficiency of older iPhones, and how to get your battery replaced.
 We also have a video of before and after a battery replacement here.

-Apple may be offering replacements at a discounted rate, but they have come under fire from the BBC's Watchdog programme, who reported that people have been told by Apple that they have to pay for additional - and some say unnecessary - repairs before their battery can be replaced, read more about that below.
+Despite eventually offering replacements at a discounted rate, Apple still came under fire from the BBC's Watchdog programme, who reported that people have been told by Apple that they have to pay for additional - and some say unnecessary - repairs before their battery can be replaced, read more about that below.

 Why is Apple slowing down iPhones?

-This intentional slowdown of older iPhones (particularly the iPhone 6 and 6s) began with iOS 10.2.1, which "dynamically manages the maximum performance of some system components" to reduce the instances of random battery shutdowns on older phones - in other words, sacrificing power and performance for longer battery life.
+This intentional slowdown of older iPhones (particularly the iPhone 6 and 6s) began with iOS 10.2.1, which was released on 23 January 2017 and "dynamically manages the maximum performance of some system components" to reduce the instances of random battery shutdowns on older phones - in other words, sacrificing power and performance for longer battery life.

 Apple defended the action saying: "We have never - and would never - do anything to intentionally shorten the life of any Apple product, or degrade the user experience to drive customer upgrades."
 Emphasising that their goal was "making iPhones last as long as possible".